swapecoevo/eeb5300finalproject/README.md

 The background information comes from work by Fisher <i>et al.</i> 2020.
 In this <a href="https://pubmed.ncbi.nlm.nih.gov/31819237/">Paper</a>, the authors reveal that leafhoppers retain the ancestral condition of developing the pronotum from the mesonotum tissue, while treehoppers have co-opted wing patterning genes to develop helmets from the pronotum.

 <h1>Initial Questions </h1>
+After reading the work by Fisher <i>et al.</i> 2020, we wondered which stage of development begins to see the recruitment of wing patterning genes and in what order.
+To address this, we formulated two questions: 1) How are the wing patterning genes and the pronotum related?
+2) How do the relationships between the pronotum and wing genes change between the 4th and 5th instar?

 <h1>Data Information</h1>
+The data used in this project was collected by Cera Fisher and shared with us by Elizabeth Jockusch.
+The data contains information on treehopper and leafhopper individuals in the fourth and fifth instar, including their body region.
+The data were paired-end and therefore have an assocaited R1 and R2 for each sample.
+To begin, we filtered out the leafhopper data and only used treehopper samples.

 <h1>Workflow and Analysis</h1>
 <h2><b>#Step 1: File Organization, FastQC and MultiQC </b></h2>